abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. On the **Configuration complete** page, select **Exit**.

-#### Task 3: Enable pass-through authentication in Azure AD Connect
+#### Task 3: Enable pass-through authentication in Microsoft Entra Connect

 1. On **SEA-ADM1**, on the **Start** menu, expand **Azure AD Connect**, and then select **Azure AD Connect**.